Exploring infant brain development

 Current Studies

-We at the MIND Lab want to gain a better understanding of characteristics that influence baby brain development.
-We are actively recruiting for multiple studies, please click on each to learn more!
+We at the Howell MIND Lab want to gain a better understanding of characteristics that influence baby brain development.
+We are actively recruiting for multiple studies.
+Please click on each to learn more!

 The HBCD Study will follow approximately 7,500 participating families across the United States from pregnancy through early childhood, with the Virginia Tech site enrolling about 300 families.
 Our long-term goal is to better understand how child development is affected by exposure to social and environmental experiences and conditions.